 Anandamide has been identified as being influential in explaining the “runner’s high” that is so familiarly described by runners.
 Studies have also found that anandamide is linked to anti-inflammatory and analgesic (pain killing) reactions triggered by rigorous physical activity and exercise.

 Importantly, chocolate not only contains anandamide, it also contains what are called “cannabinoid inhibitors”.
-These organic molecules are related to anandamide and act to inhibit the breakdown of cannabinoids thereby actually prolonging the benefits and effects of CBD and anandamide – essentially increasing the effectiveness of the CBD.
+These organic molecules are related to anandamide and act to inhibit the breakdown of cannabinoids thereby actually prolonging the benefits and effects of CBD chocolate and anandamide – essentially increasing the effectiveness of the CBD.

 Cacao is the base ingredient in dark chocolate and has been described as one of the most complex foods on Earth.
 Theobromine is a vasodilator (opens blood vessels increasing circulation) and a relative of caffeine found in chocolate that acts to amplify the benefits of the anandamide and CBD making it the perfect delivery mechanism for another flavonol like CBD.